 Gemtuzumab: Three of the 4 reviewers agreed on the statement of medical necessity; 3 of the 4 reviewers disagreed with the investigational statement, and all 3 based this on the results of a recent, large Phase III study using gemtuzumab in patients predominantly younger than age 60 years; at the time of their review, this study was available in abstract form; it has since been published in its entirety.
 (51)

 Randomized studies have shown that the addition of rituximab to front-line chemotherapy has resulted in improved response rates and survival in follicular lymphoma (FL) and diffuse large B-cell lymphoma (DLBCL).

 The efficacy of rituximab as monotherapy in relapsed/refractory FL has been shown in noncomparative, multicenter trials.

-Randomized trials have shown improved progression-free survival (PFS) and overall survival (OS) with the use of rituximab as maintenance therapy both in patients with previously untreated and previously treated FL.
+Randomized trials have shown improved progression-free survival (PFS) and overall survival (OS) with the use of rituximab as maintenance therapy, both in patients with previously untreated and previously treated FL.

-Randomized studies have shown improved PFS and OS with the addition of rituximab to chemotherapy in previously untreated CLL.
+Randomized studies have shown improved PFS and OS with the addition of rituximab to chemotherapy in previously untreated chronic lymphocytic leukemia (CLL).
 One randomized study showed prolonged PFS in relapsed/refractory CLL, and a Phase 2 open-label trial showed improved PFS and OS.